aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 | `VPCSecurityGroupPortRestrictionExcludeExternalSecurityGroups` | Boolean (`true` / `false`) | `true` | `false` | Whether to exclude external security groups from evaluation. |
 | `VPCSecurityGroupPortRestrictionIpType` | Enum: `IPv4` \| `IPv6` \| `ALL` | `ALL` | `IPv4` | IP version to evaluate. |

-### Extended Version Parameters
+### Complete Version Parameters

-In addition to the base parameters, the extended version requires:
+In addition to the base parameters, the complete version requires:

 | Parameter | Type | Required | Example | Description |
 |-----------|------|----------|---------|-------------|